richardadvocaat/ATP2intervals.icu/README.md

 The idea is that it must be an easy job to populate intervals.icu with the coach's made ATP.

 ## What's in it
-The first Python script ([ATP2Intervals.py_ATP_populate.py](https://github.com/richardadvocaat/ATP2intervals.icu/blob/richardadvocaat-patch-1-LOAD-FEADBACK/ATP2Intervals.py_ATP_populate.py)) automates the process of sending an annual training plan (ATP) with weekly (TSS, Time and/or distance)-loads for multiple sports.
+#?The first Python script ([ATP2Intervals.py_ATP_populate.py](https://github.com/richardadvocaat/ATP2intervals.icu/blob/richardadvocaat-patch-1-LOAD-FEADBACK/ATP2Intervals.py_ATP_populate.py)) automates the process of sending an annual training plan (ATP) with weekly (TSS, Time and/or distance)-loads for multiple sports.
 And it makes notes with multiple comments for your athlete to intervals.icu.
 It reads data from the ATP Excel file made by [Gerald](https://forum.intervals.icu/u/gerald/summary) These files can be found on [Google Drive](https://drive.google.com/drive/folders/1WhIOf2XkGiZBEN_7tX2PSShmF-QXBnBF).
 Find more information about ATP on the [intervals.icu forum](https://forum.intervals.icu/t/apps-in-excel-a-guide-to-getting-started/20844).

-The second script ([ATP2Intervals.py_LOAD_FEEDBACK.py](https://github.com/richardadvocaat/ATP2intervals.icu/blob/richardadvocaat-patch-1-LOAD-FEADBACK/ATP2Intervals.py_LOAD_FEEDBACK.py) checks if the athlete was compliant to the plan based on the total load of the prior week compared with the load of the ATL.
+# The second script ([ATP2Intervals.py_LOAD_FEEDBACK.py](https://github.com/richardadvocaat/ATP2intervals.icu/blob/richardadvocaat-patch-1-LOAD-FEADBACK/ATP2Intervals.py_LOAD_FEEDBACK.py) checks if the athlete was compliant to the plan based on the total load of the prior week compared with the load of the ATL.
 It gives some basic feedback.

 ## Features